julian-deca/randomRecipePage/README.md

-# randomRecipePage
+# Random Recipe Page
-An attempt to create a page that provides a random recipe <br>
+An attempt to create a page that provides a random recipe. <br>
 Go try it at https://julian-deca.github.io/randomRecipePage/